Honda Indy V8: 3rd generation (2007–2011)

 This family was designed as a replacement for the HI6R but enlarged to better accommodate variable valve timing and Active Fuel Management while still generating good performance.
 HI7R-HI11Rs capacity reverted to 3.5-liters respectively since 2007 season.
 HI7R-HI11R engine was developed and assembled by Honda in Santa Clarita, California, USA (Honda Performance Development's current headquarters) but remained under support from Ilmor Engineering for partial design R&D, trackside support, engine arrangement, tune-up and engine maintenance.
 HI7R-HI11R engine supplied for all IndyCar Series teams.
 HI7R-HI11R was a highly successful engine as it was the only one in competition with 86 pole positions, fastest laps, and wins respectively including 2008 Nikon Indy 300 exhibition race and 5 Indianapolis 500s.
 Due to the IndyCar Series chassis and engine development freeze beginning in 2008, IndyCar Series kept the Honda Indy V8 3rd generation model until 2011 season for cost reasons.
 The combustion of the Honda Indy V8 was a four-stroke piston Otto cycle.

-Year 2011 final specificationsEngine type: Naturally-aspirated, fuel-injected, aluminum-alloy, 90-degree V-8 engineDisplacement: Valve train: Dual overhead camshaft, four valves per cylinder, finger-follower actuated coil spring/valve assemblyCrankshaft: Steel alloy, five main bearingsPistons: Billet aluminum-alloyConnecting rods: Machined steel-alloyEngine management: McLaren Electronics Engine Control Unit (ECU) with engine strategies by Honda Performance Development (previously Motorola in 2003–2010)Ignition system: Digital inductiveInjection system: Single-injector per cylinder, fed by an engine-driven mechanical fuel pump (electronic indirect ported multi-point)Lubrication: Combined pressure and scavenge system featuring an oil pressure stage, multi-stage oil scavenge with an oil/air separator.
-Most cars utilize either an oil bypass or an oil thermostat for precise engine temperature controlCooling: Single mechanical water pump feeding a single-sided cooling systemTransmission: Xtrac #P295 6-speed sequential manual gearbox (2003–2007), paddle-shift (2008–2011)Fuel: 100% fuel-grade ethanol by SunocoWeight: